Southern Knights

-Southern Knights was a comic book created by the husband-and-wife team of Henry and Audrey Vogel.
+Southern Knights is a comic book created by the husband-and-wife team of Henry and Audrey Vogel.
 It chronicled the adventures of a superhero team based in Atlanta, Georgia.
-Initially known as "The Crusaders", they were renamed The Southern Knights with their second issue due to Archie Comics' Red Circle Imprint having their own group called The Mighty Crusaders, though an in-context explanation is proffered in issue #2.
+Initially known as "The Crusaders", they were renamed the Southern Knights with their second issue due to Archie Comics' Red Circle imprint having their own group called the Mighty Crusaders, though an in-context explanation is proffered in issue #2.
 Jackson Guice and Chuck Wojtkiewicz both made their comics debut on the series before going on to greater fame with other titles.